 With the ever-evolving nature of medical marijuana and cannabis-derived products, it is crucial that school districts review existing policies and procedures – including those addressing controlled substances and medications – so that appropriate action can be taken in the event a situation arises on school grounds.
 The Pennsylvania Department of Health has set forth guidance for schools and school districts for addressing use of medical marijuana on school campuses, but have not specifically addressed CBD.

-If you are unsure whether your policies and procedures are sufficient to address evolving issues concerning medical marijuana and CBD, or you are looking for additional guidance related to this topic, please reach out to me or any member of the Barley Snyder Education Practice Group.
+If you are unsure whether your policies and procedures are sufficient to address evolving issues concerning medical marijuana and CBD, or you are looking for additional guidance related to this topic, please contact any member of the Barley Snyder Education Practice Group.

 Katelyn E. Rohrbaugh, a summer associate at Barley Snyder, contributed to this article.